 Check Out Old Bookstores

 There are used bookstores in nearly every city.
-Map out the ones that you want to go to, and spend a day bookshop hopping with your crew.
+Map out the ones you want to visit and spend a day bookshop hopping with your crew.
 Find some inspiring books to read and learn more about your friends’ literary tastes in one fantastic day!

 Visit Historical Sites